honeytrap/honeytrap-docs/docs/config/index.md

 title: Configuration
 ---

-The configuration section describes all configurable options of Honeytrap.
+The configuration section describes all configurable options of HoneyTrap.

-Honeytrap uses the [TOML](https://github.com/toml-lang/toml) configuration format.
+HoneyTrap uses the [TOML](https://github.com/toml-lang/toml) configuration format.

 This is a minimal configuration sample.